leun2/basic-auth-template/README.md

     * **Error Responses**:
         * `401 Unauthorized`: If the `Authorization` header is missing, or the included token is invalid or expired.
         * `403 Forbidden`: If the user is authenticated but lacks the necessary permissions to access the resource or function.

-* **Google OAuth Login Flow**:
-    * **Description**: Log in using a Google account.
-This process retrieves user information via Google authentication to link or create an account without the standard registration/login steps.
-    * **Process**:
-        1.  **Initiate Google Login from Frontend**: The user clicks the "Login with Google" button.
-The frontend redirects the user to the configured Google authentication URL.
-This URL includes `client_id`, `redirect_uri`, `scope`, etc.
-        2.  **Google Authentication and Consent**: The user authenticates with their Google account on the Google login page and consents to the application accessing their information.
-        3.  **Google Redirect**: After authentication and consent, Google redirects the user back to the configured `redirect_uri` (your frontend URL), including an authorization `code` in the URL parameters.
-        4.  **Frontend -> Backend Code Transfer**: The frontend extracts the `code` value from the redirect URL and sends it to the backend's Google OAuth callback endpoint (e.g., `POST /v1/auth/google/callback`).
-        5.  **Backend Processing**: The backend uses the received `code` to request user information (email, profile, etc.) from the Google API.
-        6.  **Backend User Handling & JWT Issuance**: Based on the retrieved Google user information, the backend finds an existing user or creates/links a new one.
-Upon completion, it generates its own Access Token and Refresh Token for that user.
-        7.  **Backend -> Frontend JWT Return**: The backend responds to the frontend with the generated Access Token and Refresh Token (similar response format to standard login).
-        8.  **Frontend Processing**: The frontend stores the received tokens and handles the logged-in state.

-* **Logout**: `POST /v1/auth/logout` (or `DELETE /v1/auth/logout`)
-    * **Description**: Terminates the current user session and invalidates server-side tokens (Access Token, Refresh Token, etc.) associated with the user.
-Client-side stored tokens should also be removed.
-    * **Request**: Send the request with a valid Access Token included in the `Authorization: Bearer [YOUR_ACCESS_TOKEN]` header.
-    * **Response**: On successful logout, returns an HTTP status code `200 OK` along with a success message or status.
-        ```json
-        // Example Response
-        // Status Code: 200 OK
-        // Empty body or {"message": "Logged out successfully"}
-        ```
-    * **Error Responses**:
-        * `401 Unauthorized`: If the request is made without a valid Access Token.

 * **Get Current User Information**: `GET /v1/user/profile`
     * **Description**: Retrieves the basic information of the currently authenticated user.